Background Information on Bone Health

 But more and more people are now embracing the natural alternatives and the limited research in this field has shown that they are just effective in many cases.

 Often overlooked is osteoporosis exercise.
-Along with medication or other forms of osteoporosis treatment, one should not discount the benefits of a basic fitness regimen.
+Along with medication or other forms of osteoporosis support, one should not discount the benefits of a basic fitness regimen.

 Bone remodeling (rebuilding) process